pbacterio/cookiecutter-django-paas/README.md

 cookiecuter-django-saas
 =======================

-Django project template ready to use in SAAS platforms like Herohu, OpenShift, etc...
+Django template ready to use in SAAS platforms like Heroku, OpenShift, etc...

 State
 -----